softgraph/rpi-device-utils/local/midi-mon/README.md

 ## Setup

-- `midi_mon.pl` is a perl script to periodically check the connection between two midi devices.
+- `midi_mon.py` is a python program to periodically check the connection between two midi devices.
 - To setup `midi_mon.pl` on the device, see:
   - [rpi_setup_midi_mon.sh](../../rpi_setup_midi_mon.sh)